 - algebraic fraction

 - coefficient

 - evaluate

 - like terms

-- reciprocal

-- variable
+- substitute

 - algebraic product

 - constant

-- exponent notation
+- expression

 - product notation

-- substitute
+- term

 This chapter has been renamed from "Algebraic operations" in the previous edition, as much of what is here does not involve performing operations.

 Section C has been added to help students read algebraic expressions in words.
 This is an important skill because it allows students to communicate mathematically with others.